 A number of years ago, I had a terrifying experience at one of my favorite sea glass spots.
 I was chased by two men in what I can only describe as a nightmare-like altered reality.
-This day completely sidelined my beach combing past time, as well as my quest to find THE epic sea glass beach on Maui that I KNEW was out there but still hadn't yet found.
+This day completely sidelined my beach combing past time, as well as my quest to find THE epic sea glass beach on Maui that I KNEW was out there but still had yet to find.

-I am always 100% transparent when I use recycled glass vs. sea glass.
+I am always 100% transparent when I use recycled glass versus sea glass.
 This recycled art is not an attempt to "pass off" machine tumbled glass as sea glass - as that would erase the importance of this story.
 Rather, these pieces are a reminder that every dark cloud has a silver lining.
-No lemons, no lemonade, No trash, no treasure.
+No lemons, no lemonade.
+No trash, no treasure.
 No rain, no rainbow.